Bruno-Diego/CodeInstitutePortfolio1/README.md

 The target users are:

-  - People of any ages.
+  - People of all ages.
   - Interested in having a balanced, peaceful and healty lifestyle.
   - Interested in know more about new lifestyles.